Sourced from the Philippines

 Every piece is made by skilled Filipino artisans using traditional materials.

-Stocked locally — no delays, no customs uncertainty before your event.
+Stocked locally, so there are no delays and no customs uncertainty before your event.

 Worn at weddings and milestone events across the U.S.

-Designed specifically for weddings — not generic formalwear.
+Designed for Filipino celebrations, not generic formalwear.

 From groom to groomsmen to the whole family — coordinated, ordered, and delivered with time to spare.